-- Electronic Monitoring is available to assist in monitoring youth as an alternative to detaining a youth in a Rehabilitation Facility.
-Since COVID-19, youth that would normally leave the Maxine Singer Youth Guidance Center (MSYGC) on furloughs during their 4th Phase, have not been able to do so.
-Electronic monitoring has been utilized by the Sutter County Courts as an alternative to youth remaining in Camp Singer for the last weeks of the program.
-The Probation Department and its community-based partners are increasingly focused on REENTRY/AFTERCARE services including the following: - Stepping Stones Aftercare Program: This program of supervision provides intensive support, case planning, and case management services for those youth detained and transitioning out of the Maxine Singer Youth Guidance Center (MSYGC). - · The Yuba County Office of Education leads the Hall to Home program for Yuba, Sutter, and Colusa County youth housed in the Tri-county Juvenile Rehabilitation Facility (TCJRF), as well as those housed at the Maxine Singer Youth Guidance Center (MSYGC).
-This program assists youth with an individualized reentry plan, to include assistance in enrollment into the appropriate school system, referral to appropriate behavioral health services, referral to ancillary programs, as well as supportive services, and mentoring. - Youth with behavioral health needs are also eligible for the Augmented Forensic Youth Program through Sutter Yuba Behavioral Health.
-The purpose of this program is to increase engagement in services for youth with a psychiatric disorder after their release from detention, reducing the need for higher levels of care, and reducing the length of stay in residential treatment settings or inpatient services. - Youth returning home from a Short-Term Residential Therapeutic Program (STRTP) do so with a supportive hand-off from the STRTP to local community services already in place; usually Wraparound or a like service. - Electronic Monitoring is available as an alternative to detaining a youth both pre and post adjudication. - All other services available for Supervision/Intermediate Interventions.
-Sutter County Probation and the county in whole is lacking in family counseling for youth and families.
-We previously had provided Functional Family Therapy; however, due to lack of staffing by Sutter-Yuba Behavioral Health, the program was no longer able to be offered.
-This has been noted as a gap in service by probation and we are currently in the process of contracting with a community-based agency to provide family counseling for youth.
+The Probation Department and its community-based partners are increasingly focused on REENTRY/AFTERCARE services including the following:

+- Stepping Stones Aftercare Program: This program of supervision provides intensive support, case planning, and case management services for those youth detained and transitioning out of the Maxine Singer Youth Guidance Center (MSYGC).
+The Probation Officer assigned to this caseload also completes The Change Companies Re-Entry journal with each youth prior to them exiting the facility to aid in creating a comprehensive and supportive reentry plan. - The Yuba County Office of Education leads the Hall to Home program for Yuba, Sutter, and Colusa County youth housed in the Tri-county Juvenile Rehabilitation Facility (TCJRF), as well as those housed at the Maxine Singer Youth Guidance Center (MSYGC).
+This program assists youth with an individualized reentry plan, to include assistance in enrollment into the appropriate school system, referral to appropriate behavioral health services, referral to ancillary programs, as well as supportive services, and mentoring. - · Youth with behavioral health needs are also eligible for the Augmented Forensic Youth

+Program through Sutter Yuba Behavioral Health.
+The purpose of this program is to increase engagement in services for youth with a psychiatric disorder after their release from detention, reducing the need for higher levels of care, and reducing the length of stay in residential treatment settings or inpatient services.

+- · Youth returning home from a Short-Term Residential Therapeutic Program (STRTP) do so with a supportive hand-off from the STRTP to local community services already in place; usually Wraparound or a like service. - Electronic Monitoring is available as an alternative to detaining a youth both pre and post adjudication. - · All other services available for Supervision/Intermediate Interventions.

+Sutter County Probation and the county in whole is lacking in family counseling for youth and families without private insurance.
+Sutter County Probation previously had provided Functional Family Therapy; however, due to lack of staffing by Sutter-Yuba Behavioral Health and low number of referrals, the program was no longer able to be offered.
+This has been noted as a gap in service.
+Sutter County Probation entered into contract with Youth for Change, a local community-based organization to provide family counseling (and individual counseling) when needed to either bridge a gap in services or provide the unmet family counseling need.